ajarara/circe-actions/README.md

 ```
 Notice the "t".

-Now _everytime_ someone says something in #foo, you'll know about it.
+Now _everytime_ someone says something in #foo, the minibuffer'll know about it.
 To disable all persistent handlers, M-x circe-actions-panic, or M-x circe-actions-disable gets rid of them.
-(As of now, there is no way to disable specific ones, as there isn't an easy way to present them to the user)
+(As of now, there is no way to disable specific ones, as there isn't an easy way I can think of to present them to the user)

 ## How this works